Archaeology at WWC

 Credit for Non-Warren Wilson Students

 You can register online or print out the paper registration forms and mail/email them to David Moore.
-The quickest way to register is to submit the online form and pay online or by phone, so there is no worry about your registration payment getting lost in the mail!
+The quickest way to register is to submit the online form and pay online, so there is no worry about your registration payment getting lost in the mail!

 Credit for Warren Wilson students

 For Warren Wilson students seeking college credit, registration for the Archaeology Field School, ANT 340, is scheduled during the Spring Class Registration period.
-The course will be counted as a Term 5 Summer 2015 class, but class activities will take place Monday-Friday, June 1-June 26, 2015.
+The course will be counted as a Term 5 Summer 2017 class, but class activities will take place Monday-Friday, June 5-June 30, 2017.

 Please read over the field school information below.